 The SENDCO ensures that staff are informed of local and national developments in relation to SEN and inclusion.

 Training needs are identified and, where appropriate, outside agencies are used to deliver the training.
 Newly qualified teachers are offered support and in-school training by the SENDCO.
+Further training is provided by WEST.

 Medical Conditions